bassrehab/artemis-agents/docs/index.md

 > Mitra, S. (2025).
 Technical Disclosure Commons.
 > [Read the paper](https://www.tdcommons.org/dpubs_series/7729/)

+## Benchmarks

+We've run ARTEMIS against AutoGen, CrewAI, and CAMEL across 60 structured debates.
+See the [benchmark results and analysis](https://github.com/bassrehab/artemis-agents#benchmarks) in the README.

 ## Get Started

 Ready to dive in?
 Check out the [Installation Guide](getting-started/installation.md) or jump straight to the [Quick Start](getting-started/quickstart.md).